SuperPuperMegaUltraEpicGoldenHacker/Competetive-Programming/README.md

 Long contest - I used to write them regularly.
 Usually half of the problems are more basic, and most of them are not original, mostly I saw them from Codeforces, but I think

 * [Topcoder](https://www.topcoder.com/members/z-programmist/)
-People on CF community advised.
 The problems have more concept, thinking and less implementation.

 * [Atcoder](http://atcoder.jp/user/Zhanbolat)
  - contests are good, so I write regularly